import collections

 K=(19.7,.04))

-Magnitudes and errors are entered as keyword arguments where the key is the filter name and
+Magnitudes and errors are entered as keyword arguments where the key is the

-the argument is a tuple containing the data.
-You can exclude data for individual filters and
+filter name and the argument is a tuple containing the data.
+You can exclude

-they will be ignored during the fit.
+data for individual filters and they will be ignored during the fit.

 NOTE: PhotometryLike expects apparent AB magnitudes.
-Please calibrate your data to this system
+Please calibrate your data

 :param name: plugin name